-Pierce County Human Services has received funding for rental and utility assistance for tenants impacted by COVID-19 and are behind on rent.
+Pierce County Human Services has received funding for rental and utility assistance for tenants impacted by COVID-19 who are behind on rent.

 The purpose of the Rental Assistance program is to prevent eviction for Pierce County residents impacted by COVID-19 who are behind on rent.
 Applicants must qualify as low-income at or below 80% Area Median Income (AMI), but priority will be given to those under 50% AMI.
 Below is a snapshot of income limits per household: